poweradmin/poweradmin-docs/docs/installation/remote-setup-guide.md

    webserver-allow-from=admin_server_ip/32
    ```

-2. Configure PowerAdmin to use the API by editing your `settings.php`:
+2. Configure Poweradmin to use the API by editing your `settings.php`:

 ```php
 'pdns_api' => [